deankerr/kerrdle/README.md

 ### TODO
 - If guess has two of the same letter and target word has one, make only one letter show up as yellow
+- Add keyboard support
+- Change on screen letter colour if hint has been revealed